Anomie Belle

-Anomie Belle (an·o·me bel) is an American multi-instrumentalist, vocalist, songwriter, producer, and artivist from Seattle.
-Originally a classically trained violinist and songwriter, Belle began writing and recording music as a child.
-Belle has since developed an eclectic and avant-garde musical style that incorporates aspects of electronic, classical, art pop, experimental, trip hop, glitch, and soul.
+Anomie Belle Campbell (an·o·me bel) is an American multi-instrumentalist, vocalist, songwriter, producer, and artivist from Seattle.
+Originally a classically trained violinist and songwriter, Anomie began writing and recording music as a child.
+Anomie has since developed an eclectic and avant-garde musical style that incorporates aspects of electronic, classical, art pop, experimental, trip hop, glitch, and soul.

-Belle's music grapples with issues ranging from critiques of power to intimacy and sexuality, and often explores the emotional experiences of "beautiful alienation" created by the isolation and passive guilt of unsustainable lifestyles that are destructive to human well-being and the natural environment.
-Belle has also highlighted these issues in collaboration with artists across disciplines, including Culture Jammers such as The Yes Men and transgender choreographer, Sean Dorsey.
-Belle is openly queer and blurs typical representations of sexuality and gender.
+Anomie's music grapples with issues ranging from critiques of power to intimacy and sexuality, and often explores the emotional experiences of "beautiful alienation" created by the isolation and passive guilt of unsustainable lifestyles that are destructive to human well-being and the natural environment.
+Anomie has also highlighted these issues in collaboration with artists across disciplines, including Culture Jammers such as The Yes Men and transgender choreographer, Sean Dorsey.
+Anomie is queer and blurs typical representations of sexuality and gender.

 History

-Belle released a debut album Sleeping Patterns in November 2008.
-In support of the release, Belle toured with Little Dragon and Manuok.
+Anomie released a debut album Sleeping Patterns in November 2008.
+In support of the release, Anomie toured with Little Dragon and Manuok.
 Sleeping Patterns garnered further commercial success after the song How Can I Be Sure appeared in the Xbox 360 game Alan Wake.
-Belle toured extensively in 2009, 2010, 2011 in the US and Canada, first with The Album Leaf, and then with Tricky, and later with Gustavo Santaolalla's band Bajofondo.
-Live performances feature Belle performing vocals, violin, electric guitar, keyboards, bass, drum machine, samplers and programming by looping herself live.
-During a second tour with The Album Leaf and Sea Wolf, Belle also performed with The Album Leaf for their entire set.
+Anomie toured extensively in 2009, 2010, 2011 in the US and Canada, first with The Album Leaf, and then with Tricky, and later with Gustavo Santaolalla's band Bajofondo.
+Live performances feature Anomie performing vocals, violin, electric guitar, keyboards, bass, drum machine, samplers and programming by looping themself live.
+During a second tour with The Album Leaf and Sea Wolf, Anomie also performed with The Album Leaf for their entire set.

-Belle's second album, The Crush, released in September 2011.
-It includes collaborations with Mr. Lif, Jon Auer of The Posies, and Trespassers William lead vocalist Anna-Lynne Williams, all of whom Belle has performed with on stage during their respective live performances.
-Belle followed The Crush with several EPs, featuring members of the Sneaker Pimps, remixes, and covers of Ain't No Sunshine and Everything in Its Right Place.
+Anomie's second album, The Crush, released in September 2011.
+It includes collaborations with Mr. Lif, Jon Auer of The Posies, and Trespassers William lead vocalist Anna-Lynne Williams, all of whom Anomie has performed with on stage during their respective live performances.
+Anomie followed The Crush with several EPs, featuring members of the Sneaker Pimps, remixes, and covers of Ain't No Sunshine and Everything in Its Right Place.

-In 2012 Belle contributed vocals and production to several tracks on Eighty One, the album from Ninja Tune artist Yppah.
+In 2012 Anomie contributed vocals and production to several tracks on Eighty One, the album from Ninja Tune artist Yppah.
 The two artists met when they performed together on tour with Bonobo.
-Over the next two years, Belle toured in support of the album as a featured artist during live Yppah performances, performing on guitar, keys, violin, drum machine and vocals.
+Over the next two years, Anomie toured in support of the album as a featured artist during live Yppah performances, performing on guitar, keys, violin, drum machine and vocals.